-If you’ve been on our website for more than 2.47 seconds, then you’ve probably already figured it out — We freakin’ love SiteGround.
+If you’ve been on our website for more than 2.47 seconds, then you’ve probably already figured it out — we like SiteGround.

 And before you freak out and start pointing fingers, the answer is “No!”.
 We do not work for SiteGround and they aren’t sending us huge sponsorship checks every month to promote their service.